 11.8.3 Schedule C: Capital Expenditures and Equipment.
-Schedule C shall identify individual capital items defined as tangible property with a useful life of more than one year that have an initial acquisition price of \$5,000 or more per unit and are inventoried.
+Schedule C shall identify individual capital items, defined as tangible property with a useful life of more than one year that has an initial acquisition price of \$5,000 or more per unit and is inventoried.
 Items should be requested only when they are necessary to accomplish specific objectives of Grant.

-Capital expenditures and equipment shall be purchased as early as possible during the grant period so that CTE programs and students receive the full benefit of those goods and services during the grant period.
-Capital expenditures, equipment, and other goods and services purchased during the grant period must be in use during that same grant period.
-Purchase orders for all capital and non-capital equipment, as designated in Schedule C and F, must be initiated, approved, and ready for submission to the supplier no later than April 30, 2015.
+The Awarded Applicant shall purchase and install capital equipment as early as possible during the Grant Period so that CTE programs and students receive the full benefit of those goods and services during the Grant Period.
+It is strongly recommended that Awarded Applicants initiate, approve, and have capital equipment (Schedule C) purchases ready for submission to the supplier no later than April 30, 2016.